Raneemrami/ELO2-OCD-patients-analysis/README.md

 This project aims to analyze OCD patients' data to answer different questions about Obsessive-compulsive disorder using different tools.

+## Current Project idea summary and main challenges

+Studying the  Comorbid Anxiety and Depression in OCD patients, and I aim to use simple EDA as well as ML to predict comorbidity.
+Currently thinking about a way to train a model with only 80 data points,  and if there is a way to clean the data in another way, so I can get a larger sample (more patients) out of it.
+(Other aspects might be added to the project)

 ## Main research question

-How do demographics such as age, gender, and other clinical factors, such as OCD severity, influence the presence of co-occurring mental disorders in individuals with OCD in adults?
+How do early-life stress and coping style, influence the presence of co-occurring mental disorders in individuals with OCD in adults?

 The co-occurring mental problems in this research are only anxiety and depression

 The goal is to conduct two main steps:

-1. Study the correlation between OCD severity level and the presence of anxiety and/or depression.
+1. Classify participants into groups (OCD-only, OCD+anxiety, OCD+depression, OCD+both).

+2. Test whether **OCD severity or symptom dimensions** differ between these groups.

-2. Use machine learning to predict whether the patient is gonna have.
+3. Use machine learning to predict whether the patient is gonna have.

 * 0: no anxiety or depression